 High interest rates and limited rewards got you down?
 If you aren’t pleased with your current credit card, you don’t have to go to the trouble of applying for a whole new account.
 A credit card upgrade may be all you need.

-Ulzheimer is the President of Consumer Education at SmartCredit.com and says upgrading a credit card can be a good choice so long as consumers carefully weigh the costs with the benefits.
+John Ulzheimer is the president of Consumer Education at SmartCredit.com and says upgrading a credit card can be a good choice so long as consumers carefully weigh the costs with the benefits.

 Should you upgrade your credit card?